Recycled polyester: an eco-responsible solution?

 Why do we use recycled polyester?

-We use it in our school bags because it is flexible, fluid, easy to work with, very strong and inexpensive.
-It allows us to offer sturdy school bags, it is sufficiently rigid to allow an ergonomic design that protects children's backs and our school bags remain affordable in terms of cost.
+We use it in our school bags because it's flexible, fluid, easy to work with, very strong, and inexpensive.
+It allows us to offer sturdy school bags; it's sufficiently rigid to allow for an ergonomic design that protects children's backs and our school bags remain affordable in terms of cost.

 For this we use a premium version polyester fabric: 900 denier , a tight weave that improves the fabric's strength.
-We may not realize it, but our school bags are very technical: it takes 132 operations and 72 minutes to make a Caramel & cie school bag.
+You might not realize it, but our school bags are highly technical: it takes 132 operations and 72 minutes to make a Caramel & cie school bag.

 Why only 80% recycled polyester?

 Our school bags are made from 80% recycled polyester.
-80% because some materials, such as the bottom, some tabs, and bias bindings, are made from faux leather for their textured effect or abrasion resistance.
-They are not recyclable due to their polyurethane coating.
+80% because some materials, such as the base, some tabs, and bias binding, are made of imitation leather for its textured look or abrasion resistance.
+These materials are not recyclable due to their polyurethane coating.

-But things are evolving and we should soon be able to offer all our collections are 100% recycled , with recycling technology making great strides.
+But things are changing and we should soon be able to offer all Our collections are made from 100% recycled materials , as recycling technology is progressing rapidly.

 Our school bags are Eco-designed .
-This means we try to limit the fabric surfaces used as well as the disruptors of recycling that make it complex and therefore expensive or even impossible.
+This means we try to limit the amount of fabric used, as well as the factors that disrupt recycling and make it complex, expensive, or even impossible.
 All the fabrics and threads used in our school bags are made from GRS recycled polyester.

-Having 100% polyester in our school bags is our goal because it would make them easier to recycle, which is currently expensive due to dismantling (it takes almost as long to dismantle a school bag as it does to make one!).
+Our goal is to have 100% polyester in our school bags, as this would facilitate their recycling, which is currently expensive due to the dismantling process (it takes almost as long to dismantle a school bag as it does to manufacture it!).

-Could we use more virtuous materials than recycled polyester?
+Could we use more sustainable materials than recycled polyester?

 Each material has its advantages and disadvantages.
 To produce sustainably, we must evaluate multiple criteria.